zimmah/mobbot/README.md

 `start 4 15 Alice Bob Charlie`
 Will start a mob session with 4 rounds of 15 minutes each, with Alice as the first driver, followed by Bob, followed by Charlie, and then again Alice.

+Note:
+Only use first name or nicknames, don't include spaces in the order, as spaces are used to seperate names.

 ## Restarting the mob session
 Type `restart <?rounds> <?round time> <?order>` to force start a new mob session.
 This will behave exactly like `start`, except it will not resume a previous session, but instead force a new one.